Born and raised in Iowa, Valerie grew up surrounded by farms and animals. At an early age she developed a fascination with

-Valerie operates Steel Cow with her husband Josh, sons Edison and Harrison, and studio dogs Nan and Hank,
+Valerie operates Steel Cow with her husband Josh, and sons Edison, Harrison and Ellison, and studio dogs Nan and Hank,

 located in a renovated historic family building in beautiful Northeast Iowa.
 Valerie's original paintings and Steel Cow products can be found in art and design collections worldwide.